gaois/Gaois.QueryLogger/LOGDATA.md

 # Adding query data

+The `Query` object is at the heart of Gaois.QueryLogger. `Query` objects carry the query data that will be logged to your data store.
+Gaois.QueryLogger will auto-populate certain query data, such as the application host or client IP, prior to logging while other data need to be specified by your application.
+All default behaviours can be overridden, however.
+The rest of this document describes the various properties available for storing your query data as well as methods that can be called on the `Query` object.

 ## Data

 **QueryID** (`Guid`): A unique ID that represents a specific query or group of queries.
 A query ID will be created automatically if not specified in code.